 Many people were concerned that this 71-year-old with a history of five heart attacks was getting the heart because of his wealth and connections rather than waiting his turn on the national waiting list.
 It is an uncommon event when precedence is given to an older person rather than a younger one who might get many more years of service from it.
 But no one has come up with a smoking scalpel and there was no real public outcry, despite the multitude of stories surrounding the event.

 So the operation proceeded successfully and Cheney withdrew into his convalescent period.
 It was then I started to think about Cheney even more than when he was publicizing the imaginary Iraqi weapons of mass destruction and espousing torture as a legal way of extracting information from Taliban captives.
 Even though they denied they were sinning, the Bush-Cheney cadre took steps to destroy any information that might be used against them.
-In some, they succeeded but in others they didn't.

 There was Cheney lying in bed somewhere with doctors and nurses all around him while a temporary pump moved the blood through his veins and arteries, and then there was Cheney with a new heart wondering if it would hold up and whether the potent medications would keep his body from rejecting the interloper.